 Babl is a high-performance, scalable web-socket server designed for use in low-latency applications.

-Built from the ground up to provide blazing fast execution speeds, Babl will comfortably handle high throughput, large session-count workloads without slowing down.
+Built from the ground up to provide blazing fast execution speeds, and featuring a novel auto-scaling mechanism, Babl will comfortably handle high throughput, large session-count workloads without slowing down.

 Using an event-driven reactive programming model, your application code is executed in an allocation-free, lock-free event-loop for maximum efficiency and mechanical sympathy.

 Babl is particularly well suited to financial or crypto-currency exchanges, where clients may be connecting to APIs using their own web-socket clients and latency is a key differentiator.